Generating Sentences by Editing Prototypes: Experiments

 A good editing system should have fine-grained control over the semantics of a sentence: i.e., each edit should only alter the semantics of a sentence by a small and well-controlled amount.
 We call this property semantic smoothness.

-To study smoothness, we first generate an ``edit sequence'' by randomly selecting a prototype sentence, and then repeatedly editing via the neural editor (with edits drawn from the edit prior $p(z)$) to produce a sequence of revisions.
+To study smoothness, we first generate an ``edit sequence'' by randomly selecting a prototype sentence, and then repeatedly editing via \textsc{NeuralEditor} (with edits drawn from the edit prior $p(z)$) to produce a sequence of revisions.
 We then ask human annotators to rate the size of the semantic changes between revisions.
 An example is given in Table \ref{tab:exwalk}.

+We compare to two baselines, one based upon the sentence variational autoencoder (\textsc{SVAE}) and another baseline which simply samples similar sentences from the training set according to average word vector similarity (\textsc{Cosine}).

-For the SVAE baseline, we generate a similar sequence of sentences by first encoding the prototype sentence, and then decoding after the addition of a random Gaussian with variance 0.4.\footnote{The variance was selected so that the SVAE and \textsc{NeuralEditor} have the same average human similarity judgement between two successive sentences.
-This avoids situations where the SVAE produces completely unrelated sentence due to the perturbation size.} This process is repeated to produce a sequence of sentences which we can view as the SVAE equivalent of the edit sequence.
+For \textsc{SVAE}, we generate a similar sequence of sentences by first encoding the prototype sentence, and then decoding after the addition of a random Gaussian with variance 0.4.\footnote{The variance was selected so that \textsc{SVAE} and \textsc{NeuralEditor} have the same average human similarity judgement between two successive sentences.
+This avoids situations where \textsc{SVAE} produces completely unrelated sentence due to the perturbation size.} This process is repeated to produce a sequence of sentences which we can view as the \text{SVAE} equivalent of the edit sequence.

+For \textsc{Cosine}, we generate sentences from the training set using exponentiated cosine similarity between averaged word vectors.
+The temperature parameter for the exponential was selected as before to match the average human similarity judgement.

-Figure \ref{fig:rwalk} shows that the neural editor frequently generates paraphrases despite being trained on lexical similarity, and only 1\% of edits are unrelated from the prototype.
-In contrast, the SVAE often repeats sentences exactly, and when it makes an edit it is equally likely to generate unrelated sentences.
-This suggests that the neural editor produces substantially smoother sentence sequences with a surprisingly high frequency of paraphrases.
+Figure \ref{fig:rwalk} shows that \textsc{NeuralEditor} frequently generates paraphrases despite being trained on lexical similarity, and only 1\% of edits are unrelated from the prototype.
+In contrast, \textsc{SVAE} often repeats sentences exactly, and when it makes an edit it is equally likely to generate unrelated sentences. \textsc{Cosine} performs even worse likely due to the difficulty of retrieving similar sentences for rare and long sentences.

 Qualitatively (Table \ref{tab:exwalk}), \textsc{NeuralEditor} seems to generate long, diverse sentences which smoothly change over time, while the SVAE biases towards short sentences with several semantic jumps, presumably due to the difficulty of training a sufficiently informative SVAE encoder.